FinalSurgery/ansible-tutorial-gcp/README.md

 Lastly, I will demonstrate how to group instances together to perform ansible actions on multiple machines at once:
 ![](https://github.com/FinalSurgery/ansible-tutorial-gcp/blob/main/images/inventory_keyed_groups.png)

-If you look above I have created 2 groups; lamp servers and lamp projects.
+If you look above I have created 2 groups; LAMP servers and LAMP projects.
 With these two groups I can direct an action performed by ansible to any of these groups and the actions performed will be performed in all instances in the group.

 ## The playbook.